Lalu2002/Voice-Age-Gender-Detection/README.md

 # Voice-Age-Gender-Detection: End-to-End Deep Learning Pipeline

 This project demonstrates the process of building a robust **Age and Gender Classification System** using raw audio data.
-We utilized **Convolutional Neural Networks (CNNs)** on Mel Spectrograms to treat audio analysis as a computer vision task, achieving high accuracy even on challenging, real-world data.
+We utilized **Convolutional Neural Networks (CNNs)** on Mel Spectrograms to treat audio analysis as a computer vision task, achieving high accuracy even on challenging, real-world data from the [Mozilla Common Voice Dataset](https://datacollective.mozillafoundation.org/datasets/cmflnuzw52mzok78yz6woemc1).

-The project implements a **Multi-Task Learning** architecture and explores advanced strategies like **On-the-fly Data Augmentation** and **Class Balancing** to handle the massive 89GB Mozilla Common Voice dataset.
+The project implements a **Multi-Task Learning** architecture and explores advanced strategies like **On-the-fly Data Augmentation** and **Class Balancing** to handle the massive 89GB dataset.

 🔴 **Live Demo:** [Click here to try the deployed model on Hugging Face](https://lalu-prakash-voice-age-gender-detector.hf.space/?__theme=system&deep_link=l3n98TGSheo)